ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 	The number following the rate in parentheses (e.g. -105dBm for 500Hz) is the Sensitivity Limit for the rate, the lowest RSSI where packets will still be received.
 See [Signal Health](../../info/signal-health.md) for more information about the sensitivity limit.

 !!! warning "WARNING"
-	NEVER change the packet rate while flying as this FORCES A DISCONNECT between the TX and RX.
+	Never change the packet rate while flying as this FORCES A DISCONNECT between the TX and RX.

 * `Telem Ratio` sets the telemetry ratio or how much of the packet rate is used to send telemetry.
 The options, in order of increasing telemetry rate, are: `Off, 1:128, 1:64, 1:32, 1:16, 1:8, 1:4, 1:2`.
 A Telem Ratio of 1:64 means one out of every 64 packets are used for telemetry data.
 	- :new: v3.0 comes with `Std` and `Race` options. `Std` changes ratio depending on the Packet Rate, and `Race` is the same as Std, but will disable telemetry and sync while Armed.